 Swings of that size happen on a frequent basis – sometimes even within a single day.

 For someone unfamiliar with currency markets, it can be difficult to know when it’s a good time to exchange your money.
 A money transfer specialist can help you with this.

-Some money transfer specialists, such as ourselves, will assign you an account manager who can understand your requirements and keep an eye on fluctuations in the rate for you.
+Some money transfer specialists, such as ourselves, can keep an eye on fluctuations in the rate for you.

-There are also online-only operators, such as PayPal, TransferWise and Revolut, which offer "do-it-yourself" platforms or apps.
+There are many online-only operators, such as PayPal, TransferWise and Revolut, which offer “do-it-yourself” platforms or apps.

 You have to enter all the information, press all the buttons and make all the decisions.

-For larger Euros to Pounds transfers, many customers want the peace of mind of having someone that can offer expertise and a helping hand.
+For larger international money transfers, many customers want the peace of mind of having someone that can offer expertise and a helping hand.

 If the EUR to GBP rate moves in your favour or begins to go the wrong way, a money transfer specialist can alert you to opportunities or risks as they arise.